[Looking for Charlie's main web site?]

 Again, it's just a matter of editing an XML file, but it's not the jrun.xml file that it was in CF 6-9, since CF10 now runs instead atop Apache Tomcat.
 And it is, in fact, the Tomcat web server (not to be confused with the Apache web server) that you are enabling with you enable CF's "built-in web server".

 You want to edit the cfroot\cfusion\runtime\conf\server.xml file.
-In there, find the XML entry surrounded by the comment referring to "internal webserver".
+In there, you should find an XML entry surrounded by the comment referring to "internal webserver".
 Here's an example:

 <Connector executor="tomcatThreadPool" maxThreads="50"